dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 Of course, this is not the best way to do it as all effects called `"Bandage"` will then end whenever a `mobile` get damaged, even if the effect is not added by our mod.

 Also, keep in mind that the `source` here is not the bandage object, it is the magic source that we apply to `reference` that uses a bandage.
-Therefore, if we change the effect `name` here to `"Craftable Bandage"`, we will need to change it here in the condition as well.

 So, our mod is done!
 The only thing left to do right now is to add the metadata file and zip up the mod.
-We'll do that in the next episode.
-See you next time!
+We'll do that in the next section.

 ??? example "What your main.lua should look like"